Leystryku/gmodluacompiler/README.md

 - libtier0.so
 - libsteam_api.so

+## All of them
+After the dependencies are in the same directory, just run gmodluacompiler with the parameters you want.
+On Linux e.g. ./gmodluacompiler "toparse.lua", on Windows e.g. gmodluacompiler.exe "toparse.lua"

 #### Troubleshooting
 If it crashes with a MessageBox on startup install the VC++ 2019 redists from microsoft https://www.microsoft.com/.